Pegmode/Deflemask-GB-Engine/README.md

 **this engine only works with Deflemask generated .vgms and is not intended for other .vgms**

 supports `EExx` event commands from Delfemask and uses proper engine timings instead of .vgm update timings.
-Converter converts .vgm to either .bin or .gb.
+Converter converts .vgm to either .gbs, .bin or .gb.

 *"High on time efficiency, low on space efficiency."*